bluedaze/ytADL/README.md

 # Currently working options:
   -h, --help    show this help message and exit
   -f F [F ...]
-Set custome flags for youtube-dl
+Set custome flags for youtube-dl.
   -a            Add youtube api key.
 Only needed for search functionality.
 Would love a PR with a method that does not rely on youtube api.
   -new          Add a new youtuber.
   -d            Download new videos.